Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Entanglement wedge and negativity in TEXT

 where $x$ is the cross ratio,

 In the limit of adjacent intervals $d\to 0$,

 Thus, if the constant in \eqref{neg cft} is properly chosen, $\mathscr{E} = (3/2) E_W$.

 Let us also consider the following, properly normalized, mutual information for the two intervals: $ (3/4) I(A_1, A_2) $.
-This quantity was claimed to be equal to the entanglement negativity in ${\it AdS/CFT}$ \cite{2017arXiv170708293J}.
 This claim follows from the proposed holographic formula for the entanglement negativity for the mixed state of the adjacent intervals

-where $\mathscr{L}_{12}$ etc. are the bulk geodesic lengths.
-It is straightforward to check that $(3/4) I(A_1, A_2)$ is also given by $ (c/4) \ln [ \ell_1 \ell_2/(\ell_1+\ell_2)] + {\it const} $.
+where $\mathscr{L}_{12}$ etc.~are the bulk geodesic lengths.
+It is straightforward to check that $(3/4) I(A_1, A_2)$ is also given by $ (c/4) \log[ \ell_1 \ell_2/(\ell_1+\ell_2)] + {\it const} $.
 Summarizing, for adjacent intervals, all the three quantities are equal,

 We now generalize to a thermal state.
 We take adjacent intervals of equal length $\ell$.
 For finite temperature, the negativity of adjacent intervals is computed by the following three-point function of twist fields on the cylinder